FusionAuth/fusionauth-site/site/_posts/2021-08-24-fusionauth-releases-advanced-threat-detection.md

 * **IP Access Control Lists:** flexible rules to examine IP addresses and block malicious requests while allowing valid access;
 * **Rate Limiting:** limits common requests (failed login, forgotten password, send email verification and more) to prevent user login spamming, credential stuffing, and bot access;
 * **Registration Locking by Domain:** prevents emails from certain domains from being used to register accounts, which can prevent account spoofing;
+* **Additional Webhooks** 10+ threat detection webhooks to track and respond to important events around Passwords, MFA, and Login.
 * **Captcha:** requires users to prove they are human to log in or register with support for Google ReCaptcha V2 and V3, hCaptcha and hCaptcha Enterprise;
 * **Impossible Travel Calculations:** prevents insecure access from geographically distant login requests by calculating whether travel between login locations is physically possible.

 These security enhancing features are all turn-key, with minimal configuration and no coding required.